Employer contributions & tax

 Australian employers are required by Government legislation to make superannuation contributions for their eligible employees.
 These are called Employer Superannuation Guarantee (SG) contributions.

-Generally, you’re entitled to super guarantee contributions from your employer if you’re 18 years old or over and earn more than $450 (before tax) per month.
+Generally, all employees are entitled to SG contributions, no matter how much they earn in a month.
 It doesn’t matter whether you’re full time, part time or casual, or if you’re a temporary resident of Australia.

 If you’re under 18 years old, you must work more than 30 hours per week to be entitled to super contributions.